-Katherine Heigl Is Family, Not Hollywood Focused — Introduces New Baby, Hints At Getting Pregnant Again
+Katherine Heigl Is Focused On Family, Not Hollywood: Introduces New Baby, Hints At Getting Pregnant Again

 “I’ll be totally honest, my first reaction was ‘Oh s***.’
 But now we have a new normal, and I have to give myself a break in order to get used to it.”

 For Katherine, getting pregnant and carrying her own child was not necessarily in her cards.
-She expressed how she saw motherhood in several ways; adoption was a route to achieve the same goal.
+She expressed how she saw motherhood in several ways, but adoption was a route to achieve the same goal.
 The only thing she knew was conceiving a child of her own wasn’t high on her list of things to do.

 “I didn’t look back or even think about it.
 Only when I was about 35 did I start going, ‘Well, should we consider getting pregnant?’
 You don’t want the choice to be taken away from you.”

-Katherine’s sister, Meg, is Korean and three years older.
+Katherine’s sister, Meg is Korean and three years older.
 Having an adopted sibling helped Heigl establish her own vision about the institution of the family.

-Katherine and Joshua adopted two girls: 8-year-old Naleigh from South Korea and 4-year-old Adalaide from Louisiana.
-Heigl quips that her son has a third “honorary” big sister: her 15-year-old niece, Madison, Meg’s daughter.
+Katherine and Joshua adopted two girls; 8-year-old Naleigh from South Korea and 4-year-old Adalaide from Louisiana.
+Heigl quips that her son has a third “honorary” big sister; her 15-year-old niece, Madison, Meg’s daughter.

 Happy New Years Eve from the Kelley girls!
 Here's to a spectacular, joyful abundant 2017 for all! ????????????